-43. The following are not allowed in the residence halls: sun lamps, hot plates, candle warmers, electric skillets, toaster ovens, George Foreman grills, ice machines, microwaves, refrigerators over 4.3 cubic feet, space heaters, or any other high energy appliance.
-Questions about item restrictions should be directed to the Director of Residence Life.
+42. The following are not allowed in the residence halls: sun lamps, hot plates, candle warmers, electric skillets, toaster ovens, George Foreman grills, ice machines, microwaves, refrigerators over 4.3 cubic feet, space heaters, or any other high energy appliance.
+Questions about item restrictions should be directed to the Office of Residential Life and Education.

-44. The Office of Residence Life reserves the right to modify and/or extend the list of restricted items at any time.
+43. The Office of Residential Life and Education reserves the right to modify and/or extend the list of restricted items at any time.
 During the year, changes to the list will be communicated via email and updated on this contract.

-46. Residence Life and Doane Housing will contact students via email and/or telephone.
+45. Residential Life and Education and Doane Housing will contact students via email and/or telephone.

 46. It is the student’s responsibility to check these at least once a day to ensure prompt communication.